Maastunnel

 The Maastunnel was opened to the public on 14 February 1942 and was the first car tunnel in the Netherlands.
 At the end of the Second World War overhead lines were installed to allow for the passage of trolleybuses.
 Although two buses were ready for these experimental rides, they were never used for public transportation in Rotterdam, as the overhead lines were removed from the tunnel and used to repair the Rotterdam tramway network overhead lines which had been destroyed during the bombing.
 In 1944 the German invaders placed explosives in the tunnel so they could destroy it at a moment's notice.
-Perhaps due to the sabotage of the detonators (the overhead lines) by the Dutch resistance the explosives were not detonated.

 The length of the Maastunnel is 1373 metres (including access roads).
 The underground part is 1070 metres long.
 The lowest point of the tunnel is approximately 20 meters below sealevel.
 Above ground, the tunnel's location can be recognized by its characteristic ventilation buildings on both sides of the river.
 It can be seen from the nearby Euromast tower as well.